-Treatment usually involves powerful antibiotics, intravenous fluids, oxygen, and sometimes breathing support.
+Treatment usually involves strong and effective antibiotics, intravenous fluids, oxygen, and sometimes breathing support.
 People with pneumonic plague must be isolated from other patients.
 Medical personnel and caregivers must take strict precautions to avoid getting or spreading plague.

-Anyone who has come into contact with pneumonic plague patients should also be monitored and are usually given antibiotics as a preventative measure.
+Anyone who has come into contact with people with pneumonic plague should also be monitored and they are usually given antibiotics as a preventive measure.

 If you have been exposed to fleas during a plague outbreak, visit your doctor immediately so your concerns can be addressed quickly.

-Epidemics of plague killed millions of people (about one-third of the population) in Europe during the Middle Ages.
+Epidemics of plague killed millions of people (about one-quarter of the population) in Europe during the Middle Ages.
 It came to be known as the "black death."